TizMT/EmoPet-Demo/README.md

 Welcome to EMOPet!

-EMOPet is an interactive web application designed for children to manage playful activities with their holographic pets: Fritz the Dog and Lulu the Cat.
+EMOPet is an interactive web application designed for children to manage playful activities with their holographic pets: Fritz the Dog and Lulù the Cat.

 ## How it works